devMiguelCarrero/snes.css/README.md

 <link rel="stylesheet" href="https://unpkg.com/snes.css@1.0.1/dist/snes.min.css">
 ```

-## Documentation
+## Usage

-For detailed documentation on how to use each component, visit the (Main Documentation)[https://snes-css.sadlative.com/].
+For detailed documentation on how to use each component, visit the [Main Documentation](https://snes-css.sadlative.com/).

 ## Contributing